 The popular devotion to the folk saint Santa Muerte has quickly expanded in Mexico since the early 2000s.
-Single mothers, migrants, unemployed people, terminal ill, sexual minorities, criminals and sex workers find protection and a community around the image of Santa Muerte in Mexico but also among Mexican migrants in the USA.
+Single mothers, migrants, unemployed people, terminal ill, sexual minorities, criminals and sex workers find protection and a community around the image of Santa Muerte in Mexico but also among Mexican and Latin American migrants in the USA.

 Copyrights of these images remain by the author.

 For further information on the devotion to Santa Muerte: